 - If an individual contacts the company requesting this information, this is called a subject access request.

-- per subject access request.
-The data controller will aim to provide the relevant data within 14 days.
+- The data controller will aim to provide the relevant data within 14 days.

 - The data controller will always verify the identity of anyone making a subject access request before handing over any information.

 DISCLOSING DATA FOR OTHER REASONS

 - In certain circumstances, Data Protection Bill and the General Data Protection Regulation allows personal data to be disclosed to law enforcement agencies without the consent of the data subject.

 - Under these circumstances, Thrust Publishing Ltd. will disclose requested data.
 However, the data controller will ensure the request is legitimate, seeking assistance from the board and from the company’s legal advisers where necessary.Providing information

 - Thrust Publishing Ltd. aims to ensure that individuals are aware that their data is being processed, and that they understand:

 - To these ends, the company has a privacy statement, setting out how data relating to individuals is used by the company:

 - At Thrust Publishing Ltd. (DJ Mag) we take your data extremely seriously and we will only ask you for personal data when it is necessary for us to be able to carry out the services that we offer.

 - This may include you name and address if you are a subscriber (so we can send you your magazine each month)